Architects: Tense Architecture Network

 Structural Design: Athanasios Kontizas

 Photographs: Filippo Poli

-The residence’s plot is small and an adjacent building almost blocks the southern sun.
+From the architect.
+The residence's plot is small and an adjacent building almost blocks the southern sun.
 The main part of the field should remain free and become the residence itself: an austere prism, centrally supported, hovers above theliberated ground.At first, an area was defined: a cubic shell of plants creates a limit for the house.
 In order to reside, ones withdraws in.
 Three metallic columns support a net of inox ropes where plants have already started to climb in order to generate a volume equally important to the house’s prisms.

 When the plants are grown the green screen will be penetrated only by the black, central column of the concrete shelter.
 The basalt-watery surface on which it is based reflects the light in the interior.
 Exposed concrete is dark tinted where a greater depth, a sense of anchoring was necessary.
 Artificial light is cautiously managed in order to protect the night and the intimacy that dim light offers.